 Some of you want to know how a customer data platform can help you achieve departmental goals.
 Others may just be doing an initial search to satisfy your curiosity.

 Whatever your ultimate goal is, you’ll find out your answers in this blog.
 So learn about CDPs can do and if your company needs one.
 Dive into the most common use cases for CDP and learn how it can boost your existing tech stack.

 As discussed in detail in our previous blog, CDPs can include most or all of these capabilities:

 Such features of a customer data platform is a natural progression from the earlier CRMs and DMPs.
-An upgrade, one might say, for the data management operation by providing a 360-degree view of each customer and enabling personalization for seamless omnichannel customer experiences.
+An upgrade, one might say, for the data management operation.
+In short, a 360-degree view of each customer that enables personalization in omnichannel customer experiences.

-CDPs deliver many goals and serve several departments in a business, yet each organization needs to decide what their goals are before deciding whether a CDP is what they are looking for.
+As a result, CDPs deliver many goals and departments in a business.
+But each organization needs to decide what their goals are before buying a CDP.

 Goals of A Customer Data Platform (CDP)

 What Happens When You Buy a CDP

 How It Can Work With Other Tools in Your Tech Stack & Use Cases